In this guide I am going to show you how to easily enable the administrator account in windows 10.

-Method 1: Enable Administrator Account using Command Prompt
+Enable Administrator Account With Command Prompt (CMD)

 The quickest and most straightforward method to enable the admin account is by using the Command Prompt.
-Here are the steps.

 - Type Command Prompt on the Windows search box, right-click on its icon, and select Run as Administrator.